Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Branch Naming

-The naming of our branches felt suitable for our application, as opposed to a branch for each feature, since our team was generally small, hence everyone would be making contributions across features.
+The naming of our branches felt suitable for our application, as opposed to a branch for each feature, since our team was generally small, hence everyone would be making multiple contributions across features.
 Having the branches labelled by name allowed us to speak with individual developers about commits they have made, if they had causes bugs.
 This proved particularly useful when merge commits occurred in dev, as the team members that were involved in the merge commit could easliy consolidate on a solution - when removing conflicting text in a file for example.

 #### Pull Requests

 As outlined above, pull requests were not commonplace for commits and merges into dev.
 This is a particularly useful practice in agile for teams, since other developers can discuss a particular commit, and decide whether it will merge with the current repository in a useful way.
 It would have been a good idea to implement this feature more frequently in our development process.
 Another reason we felt this was not always necessary, is that our team of 5 was split between front end and back end, and although branches were for individual developers, most tasks were done during pair programming sessions.
 Henceforth, the approval from other team members would be incorporated in the code.

-One example when a pull request was necessary, and we decided to implement it.
-This commit consisted of a new page implemented in our single page application, this was the **About** page.
+There were a few commits in which a pull request was necessary, and we decided to implement it.
+A particular commit consisted of a new page implemented in our single page application, this was the **About** page.
 We all reviewed this commit and approved it individually.
 Team members that worked on the front end generally looked at the implementation in code.
 Back end team members were looking at the content included in the new page.
 This pull request was labelled "**Stats page change**".

 #### Good Practice Example